Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 Platforms: Windows, PS4, Xbox One, Nintendo Switch

-Sandboxes make for some of the most entertaining video games, mainly because of how unforeseeable things get when multiple gameplay systems start to collide.
+Sandboxes make for some of the most entertaining video games, mainly because of how chaotic things get when multiple gameplay systems start to collide.

 In Just Die Already, you play as a grumpy elderly person who’s kicked out of their retirement home and decides to unleash their rage on the general public.

-The game’s open world is teeming with weapons, vehicles, and interactable objects that can be used to harass unwitting NPCs.
+The game’s open world is teeming with weapons, vehicles, and interactive objects that can be used to harass unwary NPCs.

-Considering it was made by the same devs who brought us Goat Simulator, expect countless Easter eggs and hidden secrets too.
+Considering it was made by the same devs who brought us Goat Simulator, expect numerous Easter eggs and concealed secrets too.

 Garry’s Mod